xandrade/Talkpython.fm-Notable-Packages/README.md

 - Published Thu, Feb 4, 2021, recorded Fri, Jan 29, 2021.
 - Guest: Tobias Macey [@TobiasMacey](https://twitter.com/TobiasMacey)

-notable PyPI package or packages.
-Yeah, we kind of touched on some right.
-Yeah, exactly.
-I mean, a lot of them in the list here.
-I'll just mention again, 'Dagster', DBT.
-And great expectations.
-Yeah, very nice.
-All right, but a call to action.
-You know, people feel excited this what what should they do?
-Listen to the data engineering podcast, listen to podcast thought in it if you want to understand a little bit more about the whole ecosystem, because since I do spend so much time in the data en

 Package: **dagster** - *A data orchestrator for machine learning, analytics, and ETL.*  [PyPi](https://pypi.org/project/dagster) | [Website](https://dagster.io/) | [Source Code](https://github.com/dagster-io/dagster)

 <img src="https://user-images.githubusercontent.com/12855744/139571650-3f19c5df-a025-4451-8963-52d4de7c6bd4.png" width="50%">